 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
-(Learn how and when to remove these template messages) This article is in list format but may read better as prose.
-You can help by converting this article, if appropriate.
-Editing help is available.
-(October 2010) This article needs additional citations for verification.
+(Learn how and when to remove these template messages) This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Query language" – news · newspapers · books · scholar · JSTOR (October 2010) (Learn how and when to remove this template message) This article contains an enumeration of examples, but lacks a general overview of its topic.
-You can help by adding an appropriate introductory section.
-Editing help is available.
-(April 2018) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "Query language" – news · newspapers · books · scholar · JSTOR (October 2010) (Learn how and when to remove this message) This article lacks an overview of its topic.
+You can help by writing the lead section.
+(April 2018) (Learn how and when to remove this message)

 Types